 - 1. Actively participates in procedures - 2.
 Volunteers for additional assignments/ tasks when not busy in assigned area - 3.
 Accepts instruction and/or constructive comments as a means of self-improvement - 4.
-Displays a positive attitude Grade earned /20 points = section grade (20% of total grade) Comments:
+Displays a positive attitude

 PROBLEM SOLVING & CRITICAL THINKING SKILLS